brimdata/zed/docs/language/overview.md

 <value> [ <index> ]
 ```
 If the `<value>` expression is a record, then the `<index>` operand
-must be coercible to a string and the result of the record's field
+must be coercible to a string and the result is the record's field
 of that name.

 If the `<value>` expression is an array, then the `<index>` operand